Columbia Records: Bob Dylan

 In September 1961, CBS A&R manager John Hammond was producing the first Columbia album by folk singer Carolyn Hester, who invited a friend to accompany her on one of the recording sessions.
 It was here that Hammond first met Bob Dylan, whom he signed to the label, initially as a harmonica player.
 Dylan's self-titled debut album was released in March 1962 and sold only moderately.
-Some executives in Columbia dubbed Dylan "Hammond's folly" and suggest that Dylan be dropped from the label.
+Some executives in Columbia dubbed Dylan "Hammond's folly" and suggested that Dylan be dropped from the label.
 But John Hammond and Johnny Cash defended Dylan, who over the next four years became one of Columbia's highest earning acts.

 Over the course of the 1960s, Dylan achieved a prominent position in Columbia.
-His early folk songs were recorded by many acts and became hits for Peter, Paul & Mary and The Turtles.
+His early folk songs were recorded by many acts and became hits for Peter, Paul & Mary and the Turtles.
 Some of these cover versions became the foundation of the folk rock genre.
 The Byrds achieved their pop breakthrough with a version of Dylan's "Mr. Tambourine Man".
 In 1965, Dylan's controversial decision to 'go electric' and work with rock musicians divided his audience but catapulted him to greater commercial success with his 1965 hit single "Like a Rolling Stone".
-Following his withdrawal from touring in 1966, Dylan recorded a large group of songs with his backing group The Band which reached other artists as 'demo recordings'.
-These resulted in hits by Manfred Mann ("The Mighty Quinn") and Brian Auger, Julie Driscoll & Trinity ("This Wheel's On Fire").
-Dylan's late 1960s albums John Wesley Harding and Nashville Skyline became cornerstone recordings of the emergent country rock genre and influenced The Byrds and The Flying Burrito Brothers.
+Following his withdrawal from touring in 1966, Dylan recorded a large group of songs with his backing group the Band which reached other artists as 'demo recordings'.
+These resulted in hits by Manfred Mann ("The Mighty Quinn") and Julie Driscoll & Brian Auger and the Trinity ("This Wheel's On Fire").
+Dylan's late 1960s albums John Wesley Harding and Nashville Skyline became cornerstone recordings of the emergent country rock genre and influenced the Byrds and the Flying Burrito Brothers.

 Rock and roll

 When the British Invasion arrived in January 1964, Columbia had no rock musicians on its roster except for Dion, who was signed in 1963 as the label's first major rock star, and Paul Revere & the Raiders who were also signed in 1963.
 The label released a merseybeat album, The Exciting New Liverpool Sound (Columbia CL-2172, issued in mono only).
 Terry Melcher, son of Doris Day, produced the hard driving "Don't Make My Baby Blue" for Frankie Laine, who had gone six years without a hit record.
 The song reached No. 51 on the pop chart and No. 17 on the easy listening chart.

-Melcher and Bruce Johnston discovered and brought to Columbia The Rip Chords, a vocal group consisting of Ernie Bringas and Phil Stewart, and turned it into a rock group through production techniques.
+Melcher and Bruce Johnston discovered and brought to Columbia the Rip Chords, a vocal group consisting of Ernie Bringas and Phil Stewart, and turned it into a rock group through production techniques.
 The group had hits in "Here I Stand", a remake of the song by Wade Flemons, and "Hey Little Cobra".
 Columbia saw the two recordings as a start to getting into rock and roll.
 Melcher and Johnston recorded several additional singles for Columbia in 1964 as "Bruce & Terry" and later as "The Rogues".
-Melcher produced early albums by The Byrds and Paul Revere & the Raiders for Columbia while Johnston produced The Beach Boys for Capitol Records.
+Melcher produced early albums by the Byrds and Paul Revere & the Raiders for Columbia while Johnston produced the Beach Boys for Capitol Records.